murrego7/7Learnings-CodeChallenge/README.md

  - In this case, the best model was a Logistic Regression (1) without hyperparameter optimization.
 Having in mind the trade-off: computational resourses vs accuracy.

- - Tomorrow 13 years ago WON'T snow, which makes sense, having in mind we are in july at the moment I solve the challenge :)
+ - Tomorrow 13 years ago WON'T snow, which makes sense, having in mind we are in summer at the moment I solve the challenge :)

 ## Thing to improve:
 - The code can be more "parametric", in order to deploy the process with other related data sets or with this dataset if changes in the future.
-- Find a way to avoid all of the "trash info" that is deployed when we train the model.
+- Find a way to avoid all of the "trash info" that is deployed when I train the model.